Bellevue is east of Papillion and La Vista, south of Omaha, and east of the Missouri River.

 The Mayor of Bellevue is Rusty Hike.

-The City Contract for trash, yard waste and recycling is currently held by Papillion Sanitation & Recycling Services for all single-family and duplex-family residents within the city limits.
+The city contract for trash, yard waste and recycling is currently held by Papillion Sanitation.

 Electricity — OPPD

 Trash — Papillion Sanitation